puga-labs/claude-screenshot-saver/README.md

 - Screenshots are saved as PNG for best quality
 - Original screenshot remains in `.screenshots` folder even after clearing from menu

+## Security and Performance Improvements

+The application has been updated with the following enhancements:
+- **Memory Management**: Fixed resource leaks for GDI+ objects and clipboard images
+- **Security**: Added path sanitization to prevent command injection vulnerabilities
+- **Performance**: Timer now only runs when auto-save is enabled
+- **Error Handling**: Improved error handling throughout the application
+- **Resource Cleanup**: Proper disposal of all IDisposable objects

 ## License

 Free to use and modify.